nvanommeren/m5/README.md

 Created by: Nikki van Ommeren

+This is part of the Kaggle compitition: https://www.kaggle.com/c/m5-forecasting-accuracy/.
+All relevant information about the data and the data itself can be found in here.

 ## Project structure

 The project contains the following files:
-* data: folder including the input data
+* data: folder including the input data.
+Please download the data from the Kaggle m5 competition and directly put it in this folder.
 * models: directory in which the models are saved after running the pipeline.
 * src: source code of the model
 * main.py: entry-point of the model